 The following lower division courses, designed to prepare the student to understand the concepts of basic musicianship, are to be completed prior to electing courses in applied music and music literature.
 These courses ensure a minimal piano proficiency and a basic to advanced understanding of music theory.
-The minimal piano proficiency is demonstrated by successful completion of MUS 1251 and/or the Beginning Class Piano Proficiency Exam or, optionally, MUS 1252 and/or the Intermediate Class Piano Proficiency in Music Theory is demonstrated by successful completion of MUS 1551/1552 and, optionally, MUS 1553/1554.
+The minimal piano proficiency is demonstrated by successful completion of MUS 1251 and/ or the Beginning Class Piano Proficiency Exam or, optionally, MUS 1252 and/or the Intermediate Class Piano Proficiency Exam.
+Proficiency in Music Theory is demonstrated by successful completion of MUS 1551/1552 and, optionally, MUS 1553/1554.
 Music minors must complete 8 semester hours chosen from the following courses in consultation with the music coordinator.
 Course selection will be made based on the student's musical experience and abilities.

-semester hours Six hours selected below in consultation with the music coordin Choose two of the following courses based on musical experience MUS 1010: Introduction to Music Reading (3) MUS 1551: Music Theory I (3) MUS 1553: Music Theory II (3) Choose one of the following courses based on musical experience MUS 1552: Aural Skills I (1) MUI 1554: Aural Skills II (1) ce: 1 Choose one of the following courses based on musical experience MUS 1251: Beginning Class Piano (1) MUS 1252: Intermediate Class Piano (1) ce: 1 Two sequential semesters of Applied Music: MUS 13xx Applied Music Secondary: Piano, Organ, Voice Woodwinds, Brass, Strings, Guitar, Percussion (may be repeated for credit) Applied music secondary course numbers (1311-1365 are determined by the instrument studied.
-See course listing for specific course numbers. ) Six hours of music history/literature courses: MUS 2030 Music Appreciation (3) Plus one upper division MUS course selected from the following MUS 2032/3032 American Musical Theatre MUS 2034/3034 Music in the United States MUS 2035/3035 The History of Opera MUS 2038/3038 Popular and World Music 6 g (3):
+• semester hours Eight hours listed below pairing the music theory level with the co-required aural skills level each in the same semester: MUS 1551: Music Theory I (3) MUS 1552: Aural Skills I (1) MUS 1553: Music Theory II (3) MUI 1554: Aural Skills II (1) 8 Choose one of the following courses based on musical experience: MUS 1251: Beginning Class Piano (1) MUS 1252: Intermediate Class Piano (1) 1 Two sequential semesters of Applied Music: 2

+MUS 13xx Applied Music Secondary: Piano, Organ, Voice Woodwinds, Brass, Strings, Guitar, Percussion (may be repeated for credit) Applied music secondary course numbers (1311-1365) are determined by the instrument studied.
+See course listing for specific course numbers.

+Six hours of music history/literature courses:

+MUS 2030 Music Appreciation (3)

+Plus one upper division MUS course selected from the following (3):

+MUS 2032/3032 American Musical Theatre MUS 2034/3034 Music in the United States MUS 2035/3035 The History of Opera MUS 2038/3038 Popular and World Music

+Four hours of ensemble coursework (all ensembles may be repeated for credit).